bit-broker/website/content/en/docs/coordinator/user.md

 The ID for the new user will be returned within the `Location` attribute of the response header.

-The following validation rules will be applied for the body of a new user request.
+The following validation rules will be applied to the body of a new user request.

 Attribute | Necessity | Validation Rules
 --- | --- | ---